 Windows Server Update Services (WSUS) is a free add-on offered by Microsoft for Windows Server.
 WSUS downloads the necessary patches and updates from Microsoft updates, and distributes them to Windows operating systems and related Microsoft applications present in your Windows network.

 Now that we have a basic idea about "What is WSUS", let's dive deep into Microsoft WSUS patch management.
-WSUS patch management or patch management via the Windows Server Update Services is the process of downloading, testing and approving and deploying the patches for installing them on the systems that use WSUS.
+WSUS patch management is the process of downloading, approving, testing, and deploying patches to systems managed through Windows Server Update Services.

-Although WSUS has been quite the standard approach when it comes to patching Windows and it's related applications, users are now looking towards WSUS alternatives.
+Although WSUS has been quite the standard approach when it comes to patching Windows and its related applications, users are now looking towards WSUS alternatives.
 Let's take a look at why.

 Though WSUS brings some automation to the laborious patching process, its functionalities are rudimentary.
 Also, it can only patch Windows OSs and Windows-related applications.
 With many enterprises scaling up and embracing hybrid OS environments, WSUS is not a viable option for patching.
 On top of this, there are countless other issues, including a well documented issue regarding the WSUS client not reporting.